Because bile ducts are deep within the body, biliary cancers signs and symptoms typically aren’t visible until an advanced stage.

 - Lack of appetite or unexplained weight loss

-Having one or more of these symptoms does not necessarily mean you have bile duct cancer.
-However, it’s crucial to discuss these conditions with your doctor so that the disease can be diagnosed as early as possible.
+Having one or more of these symptoms does not necessarily mean you have biliary cancer.
+However, it is crucial to discuss these conditions with a doctor so the disease can be diagnosed as early as possible.

 MD Anderson patients have access to clinical trials offering promising new treatments that cannot be found anywhere else.